oderah/InventoryTracker/README.md

 ## Setup db

-Run these commands to create tables in the database:
+Run this commands to create tables in the database:

-    python manage.py makemigrations
     python manage.py migrate

 ## Create a super user